Skip to main content

 Kitchen Caddies

-Households that obtain a FOGO kerbside bin, will also receive a free kitchen caddy.
+Households that obtain a kerbside FOGO bin, will also receive a free kitchen caddy.

 For more information on kitchen caddies, please visit the food waste page.